outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - finish core function structure example diagrams

+  - vpn's & proxy servers to enable protection functions (viewing science research or medical info) by
+    - automatically finding countries with laws allowing those protected functions & routing requests from servers in those locations
+    - finding a version of an app that has target features so user is directed to download for that version

   - successful AI would identify multiple solutions as probably successful once variables of inequality were identified

     - query: identify 'value' as the vertex variable